FIRST® – WCPA

 • Child Abuse History Clearance, issued by the Department of Human Services

-If you will be volunteering for 30 days or less in Pennsylvania in a calendar year:
+I will be volunteering in Pennsylvania for 30 days or less

 1. Complete all screenings in accordance with the Child Protection laws of your state

-2. Complete, sign, and have witness sign the Disclosure Statement for Non-Resident Volunteers form: Disclosure Statement Application for Nonresident Volunteers
+2. Complete, sign, and have witness sign the Disclosure Statement for Non-Resident Volunteers form

 1. Complete the PA State Police Request for Criminal Record Check